Wally: Batched Private Nearest Neighbor Search at Scale: Background

-Fully homomorphic encryption (FHE) is a special cryptosystem allowing arbitrary computation over ciphertexts.
-FHE for arbitrary computation is still very expensive.
-To achieve practical performance, somewhat homomorphic encryption (SHE, also called leveled FHE) is often used, which only supports a limited number of computations.

 We focus on SHE schemes based on the ring learning with errors (RLWE) problem.
-Concretely, \name\ can be implemented using any SHE scheme such as BFV~\cite{DBLP:journals/iacr/FanV12} or BGV~\cite{DBLP:journals/toct/BrakerskiGV14} that share the following structure.
-A plaintext $m$ is a polynomial in a ring $R_t = \Zset_t[X]/(X^n+1)$ (with degree at most $n-1$) and plaintext modulus $t$ is a prime or prime power.
+Concretely, \name\ can be implemented using any SHE scheme such as BFV~\cite{DBLP:journals/iacr/FanV12} or BGV~\cite{DBLP:journals/toct/BrakerskiGV14}.
+A plaintext $m$ is a polynomial in a ring $R_t = \Zset_t[X]/(X^n+1)$ (with degree at most $n-1$).
 The secret key $s$ is a polynomial of degree $n-1$ with small coefficients, in $\{0,\pm 1\}$.
-A ciphertext is a pair of polynomials $\ct = (c_0,c_1) = (a, as+m+e) \in R_Q^2$ where $Q$ is ciphertext modulus and $R_Q := \Zset_Q[X]/(X^n+1)$.
-Here $a$ is picked uniform randomly and $e$ is a noise polynomial with coefficients sampled from a bounded Gaussian distribution.
-A scheme satisfies its decryption formula: $c_0 + c_1s \mod Q= m + e$.
+A ciphertext is a pair of polynomials $\ct = (c_0,c_1) = (a, as+\lfloor Q/t\rfloor m+e) \in R_Q^2$ where $Q$ is ciphertext modulus and $R_Q := \Zset_Q[X]/(X^n+1)$.
+Here $a$ is picked uniformly at random and $e$ is a noise polynomial with coefficients sampled from a centered binomial distribution.
+A scheme satisfies its decryption formula: $c_0 + c_1s \mod Q= \lfloor Q/t\rfloor m + e$.
 This noise polynomial's coefficients grow as we compute more homomorphic operations on the ciphertext, and we can only decrypt correctly if $\|e\|_\infty < Q/2t$.
-We call $\log_2(Q) - \log_2(2t)$ the parameter's noise budget, measured in bits.

-\paragraph{SHE parameters.} We choose parameters by first choosing a homomorphic computation, plaintext modulus, and a security parameter.
-This leads to a ring dimension and modulus $(n,Q)$ which 1) satisfies the security requirement and 2) allows for enough noise budget to allow decryption after homomorphic computation.
-Larger $Q$ gives more noise budget, but it also necessitates a larger dimension $n$ for security.
-The ratio of the ring dimension to the modulus bits, $n/\log_2 Q$, stays roughly constant for a fixed security level.

-\paragraph{Vectorized SHE.} When a plaintext modulus $t$ is a prime satisfying $t = 1 \mod 2n$, these SHE schemes support operations on plaintext vectors as well as polynomials.
-In the vectorized case, each ciphertext encrypts a plaintext vector $\vec v \in \Zset_t^n$, and the homomorphic operations are single-instruction multiple-data (SIMD) instructions, that is, the same operation is performed on each component of the plaintext vectors.
-Vectorized SHE is crucial for applications requiring homomorphic linear algebra.
+\textbf{Vectorized SHE.} When a plaintext modulus $t$ is a prime satisfying $t = 1 \mod 2n$, BGV and BFV support operations on plaintext vectors of degree $n$ encoded as polynomials.
+Here, each ciphertext encrypts a plaintext vector $\vec v \in \Zset_t^n$, and the homomorphic operations are vector-wise.
+Vectorized SHE is crucial for homomorphic linear algebra.